- Online Training

 Does this sound familiar?
 It does to me, I've personally experienced it and watched it play out hundreds of times within facilities that I've managed.
 The thing about this situation that bothers me the most is that trainers see it as an external issue and place the blame on the client's lack of accountability.
 The reality of this scenario is that the trainer never established a real motive for the training, and in turn never met the client at THEIR start point.
 They confused biometrics with intrinsic drivers and designed a program around tight muscular dysfunction and arbitrary weight change, rather than the actual goals of their client.
 They treated a well-intentioned client as a seasoned athlete and provided a program that was far too rigid and unrealistically expected them to adhere to it.
 The client quickly became frustrated, unmotivated, and eventually dropped off.

 To summarize, never forget that the ideal result for any program is that it is completed.
 Perception is relative to both bias and experience, make sure that your clients program is built around their input and experience, not your personal preferences.
-Make sure that you are meeting your clients at both their physical and emotional terms, on their turf, and you will truly help far more people.
+Make sure that you are meeting your general population clients at both their physical and emotional terms, on their turf, and you will truly help far more people.